Reilly's type inequality for the Laplacian associated to a density related with shrinkers for MCF: Introduction

-We did the statement of Theorem \ref{l1A} in the more general way, but it is possible that, apart from the sphere, it refers only to a unique (up to homothety) surface, the Angenent's torus.
-In fact, Moller \cite{mo11} proves the existence of a revolution torus satisfying the hypothesis of Theorem \ref{l1A}, and it conjectures that this torus is unique (up to a homothety).
-If it is so, these will be Angenent's torus.
+We have stated the hypotheses of Theorem \ref{l1A} in a general manner, but it is possible that, apart from the sphere, they refers only to a unique (up to homothety) surface - Angenent's torus.
+In fact, M\o ller \cite{mo11} proves the existence of a torus of revolution satisfying the hypotheses of Theorem \ref{l1A}, and conjectures that this torus is unique (up to a homothety).
+In fact, it is conjectured that Angenent's torus is the unique embedded shrinker of revolution.
+The hypothesis on the intersection with the sphere is explicitly proved in Proposition 2.1 (3) of \cite{mo11} for M\o ller's version of the shrinker.
+In Theorem \ref{an} of this paper we shall prove that Angenent's version of this torus also satisfies this hypothesis.

 What is striking in these results is the fact that equality requires a Gaussian density and a shrinker.
 In previous theorems on bounds of the $\lambda_1$ for the $\psi$-Laplacian (\cite{huru}) the equality holds only when $\psi$ is constant.
-We found specially interesting the fact that, when $\psi$ is a Gaussian density, for the $\psi$-Laplacian, both, the sphere and the Angenent's torus have the same first eigenvalue (Theorem \ref{l1A}).
+We found especially interesting the fact that, when $\psi$ is a Gaussian density, for the $\psi$-Laplacian, both, the sphere and the Angenent's torus have the same first eigenvalue (Theorem \ref{l1A}).

-{\bf Acknowledgments:} Research partially supported by the DGI (Spain) and FEDER project MTM2013-46961-P. and the Generalitat Valenciana Project PROMETEOII/2014/064
+{\bf Acknowledgments:} Research partially supported by the DGI (Spain) and FEDER project MTM2016-77093-P and the Generalitat Valenciana Project AICO/2019/191.